Ezward/gps/index.md

 <p align="center">
   <img src="img/random_walk.png" style="height: 75%; width: 75%;" alt="Gps position readings over time while staying in place; 1 sample per second for 100 seconds" />
-  <p align="center">Gps position readings over time while staying in place; 1 sample per second for 100 seconds</p>
+  <p align="center" style="margin: 0">Gps position readings over time while staying in place; 1 sample per second for 100 seconds</p>
 </p>

 These positions are in [UTM](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system) units; essentially the position in meters on the surface of the earth.
 You can see the readings span about 5 meters vertically and 8.5 meters horizontally.
 If we averaged all of these points we would get one measure of the center (the centroid); then we could find the 50 points closest to this center; that would be the CEP.